Rules – – – Explorer – – – Cabrillo

 12.2 Sponsored Plaques

 Both Scandinavian and non-Scandinavian stations may receive Special Plaques sponsored by individuals through the “SAC Sponsored Plaque Program”.
-Find more information under the Rules menu
+Find more information on https://www.sactest.net/blog/rules/sac-sponsored-plaque-program/

 13. Scandinavian Cup